sgibson91/bump-jhub-image-action/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c {singleuser,profileList}, --config-type {singleuser,profileList}
+  -h, --help            show this help message and exit -b BASE_BRANCH, --base-branch BASE_BRANCH
-                        Whether the JupyterHub uses a singleuser image or has a profile list of multiple images.
-  -b BASE_BRANCH, --base-branch BASE_BRANCH
                         The name of the default branch of the repo, or the branch where PRs should be merged into.
 Default: main.
   -t HEAD_BRANCH, --head-branch HEAD_BRANCH